mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The "injection" attribute is used to describe if more that one bin can be hit at once.
-By default it is set "True", meaning only one bin (first one that matches) can be hit at single sampling event.
+By default it is set 'True', meaning only one bin (first one that matches) can be hit at single sampling event.
-Setting this attribute to "false" allows for matching multiple bins.
+Setting this attribute to 'False' allows for matching multiple bins.

 Below example shows the difference in behavior between similar `CoverPoints <CoverPoint>`.